2gis/rader/readme.md

     // Use 'log' value if want logarithmic scale
     scale: 'log',

+    // Which direction will be used (horizontal '-' by default or vertical '|') for slider
+    direction: '-',

     // CSS class on root element when dragged runners goes to stick (with transition) on point
     transCls: '.rader_trans',